remast/remast.github.io/posts/2020-03_SonarCloud_with_GithubAction_and_Maven/SonarCloud_with_GithubAction_and_Maven.md

 ## Summary

 Step by step we introduced SonarCloud to analyze our code within our ci pipeline using Github Actions.
-Whenever our ci pipeline runs the code is analyze using SonarClound and the results and metrics are available in the SonarCloud dashboard.
+Whenever the ci pipeline runs, the code is analyzed using SonarClound and the results and metrics are available in the SonarCloud dashboard.
 You can find a working example at [baralga](https://github.com/Baralga/baralga).

 {% github github.com/Baralga/baralga %}